Infineon/optiga-trust-x/pal/nrf5x/README.md

 The library allocates memory on the heap.
 To ensure correct operation the heap must be sufficiently large, e.g. 8,192 Bytes.

+# Pin Conflict with Nordic PCA10040 and Trust X Shield

+When using the Nordic PCA10040 board with the Trust X Shield the LEDs BSP_BOARD_LED_1 and BSP_BOARD_LED_2 must not be used.
+These pins are needed for the correct operation of the OPTIGA Trust X.